-The overarching aim is to produce graduates able to diagnose and communicate organisational needs, design and implement business psychology interventions and to build strategic organisational goals and programmes.
+The overarching aim of the MSc Business Psychology is to produce graduates able to diagnose and communicate organisational needs, design and implement business psychology interventions and to build strategic organisational goals and programmes.
 Specifically it aims to:

-- 1. provide a competence-based postgraduate route towards people management skills for professional business psychologists; - provide a sound understanding of how to a build strategic behavioural capacity within an organisation in order to provide requisite people skills necessary to map onto an organisation's strategic aims; - 3. provide students with a knowledge and skills base to enable them to work effectively within a diversity of interpersonal situations; - provide students with a coherent conceptual base from which to identify and analyse behaviour in order to facilitate the development of high quality information gathering and exchange; - 5. provide students with an understanding of and capacity to recognise the skills needed to prepare for and maximise the opportunities for effective conflict resolution; - 6. encourage students to consider the demands of working across disciplines; - 7. enable graduates to design and use competence programmes within the workplace.
+- 1. Provide a competence-based postgraduate route towards people management skills for professional business psychologists; - 2.
+Provide a sound understanding of how to a build strategic behavioural capacity within an organisation in order to provide requisite people skills necessary to map onto an organisation's strategic aims; - 3.
+Provide students with a knowledge and skills base to enable them to work effectively within a diversity of interpersonal situations; - 4.
+Provide students with a coherent conceptual base from which to identify and analyse behaviour in order to facilitate the development of high quality information gathering and exchange; - 5.
+Provide students with an understanding of and capacity to recognise the skills needed to prepare for and maximise the opportunities for effective conflict resolution; - 6.
+Encourage students to consider the demands of working across disciplines; - 7.
+Enable graduates to design and use competence programmes within the workplace.